FluxConnect

 Data isolation Built-in tenant separation Unity Catalog (complex config)

-Pricing €1/supplier/month + volume DBU-based, hard to predict
+Pricing Volume-based from €500/month Custom pricing DBU-based, hard to predict

-Maintenance Fully managed SaaS Ongoing engineering required
+Maintenance Fully managed SaaS Managed, in your tenant Ongoing engineering required

 Why choose FluxConnect